 There’s pork belly tacos being served on the front lawn.
 In the herb garden, it’s house-made spicy merguez sausages.
 In the kitchen, it’s delicious smoked salmon on a seedy gouda cracker.
 Back in the kitchen, Smith himself is busy shucking oysters, freshly plucked out of the bay in front of the bay, topping them with frozen Bloody Mary ice and presenting them to diners.

-As a grand finale, servers come out with a role of butcher paper and roll out a wide strip down the middle of the table.
+As a grand finale, servers come out with a roll of butcher paper and roll out a wide strip down the middle of the table.
 Then they throw handfuls of honey granola along its length, then squeeze out a variety of sauces onto the paper.
-It’s an artful looking mess, created to go along with the vanilla goat cheese cake.
+It’s an artful-looking mess, created to go along with the vanilla goat cheesecake.
 Guests scrape up the granola and sauces as they like to top off their dessert.
 It’s a fitting end to a delicious evening – a casual, delicious affair that is much like the island’s famous kitchen parties where people gather and bond over good food and drink.

 Back in the room, the windows are open and the sea air wafts in.
 While smallish, the space works well with a sitting area, complete with a pair of tree stump coffee tables and a pile of books.
 Art from local artists adorn the walls – available for purchase with 100 percent of the proceeds going to the creators.